 If you are carving your own pumpkin for a jack-o'-lantern this season, you can choose to roast the seeds for a Hallowe'en snack or use them in a Hallowe'en treat recipe for Dark Chocolate Pumpkin Seed Butter Cups.

-Click the painting of Henriette Wyeth's "Jamie's Pumpkins" (daughter of N.C.
-Wyeth) for the recipe.
+Click the selection of jack-o'-lanterns for the recipe.